mapbox/MapboxStatic.swift/README.md

 ## Installation

 Drag the `MapboxStatic.swift` file into your project.
+If calling from Objective-C code, import `<TargetName>-Swift.h` first.

 ## Usage